Luffy03/Large-Scale-Medical/README.md

 **WARNING**:
 - It requires **22.6 TB** space to store the original datasets.
 For pre-training, it requires **30 TB** more space to cache the data, otherwise the pre-training will be very slow.
 And please store them in SSD.
-- If you do not have enough space for PreCT-160K, you can try our [VoComni](https://huggingface.co/datasets/Luffy503/VoComni).
+- If you do not have enough space for PreCT-160K, you can try our [VoComni dataset](https://huggingface.co/datasets/Luffy503/VoComni).
 It requires less than **10 TB** only (?).

 ### Various Pre-training recipes